Probate Q&A Series What is a Spousal or Year’s Allowance in Probate Cases, and How Does the Process Work for Assigning Personal Property?

 • Eligibility: Surviving spouse, minor children, and certain disabled adult children may petition.

-• Assignment: Court may allocate cash or specific personal property to meet the allowance.
+• Assignment: Personal property is allotted and set apart to meet the allowance.

 • Impact on Estate: Assets assigned reduce the estate before distribution to other heirs.

-• Alternative Relief: If property isn’t available, the court orders a cash equivalent from estate funds.
+• Alternative Relief: If property isn’t available, the statute governs the remedy.

 Contact Pierce Law Group